rendrap/skoolbag-image-optim/index.md

 <br>
 ### ReadMe

-There are two main directory where the repo keeps it's images files : `/images` and `/uploads`.
+There are two main directory where the repo keeps it's images files : `assets/images` and `/uploads`.
+We use all image in `assets/images`, but only include image 1MB and over to make the comparison page shorter.

 Here, we use gulp-imagemin to compress the images files, in various quality :

 1. Loseless.
 In lossless compression, no data is lost.
 Lossy compression reduces file size, but at the expense of possibly reducing image quality.